3 Empowering Books for Holistic Self-Healing

 Lise Bourbeau believes when we’re faced with an illness, the body is trying to tell us something – especially that our way of thinking is out of balance.
 Our illness or disease is communicating to us to reflect on our beliefs and review what needs to be changed.

-Not only does the book give an in-depth explanation behind the theory of metaphysical healing but it includes a wide range of illnesses and diseases in alphabetical order.
-Each illness or disease is divided into the following:
+Not only does the book give an in-depth explanation of the theory of metaphysical healing but it includes a wide range of illnesses and diseases in alphabetical order.
+Each illness or disease is divided into the following sections:

 The physical block